Link Search Menu Expand Document

 • generate a patch and copy it outside the container

-cd /home/build/openwrt/feeds/packages/net/adblock
+cd /home/buildbot/openwrt/feeds/packages/net/adblock

 Edit the files, then generate the patch using git:

-cd /home/build/openwrt
+cd /home/buildbot/openwrt

 mkdir -p patches/feeds/packages